MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-step5-map-identities.md

 Upload your own users and groups mappings using the M
 1. Select **Import users and groups**.
 2. Download the mapping.csv template file, inserting your own mappings.
 You can name the .csv any name you wish.
-3. Click **Select file**.
+3. Choose **Select file**.
 Navigate to your mapping .csv file and select.
 4. Select **Save**.
 5. Select **Close**.